GSD9d

 MAKING CONTACT

-We have only ever heard of a handful of cases of GSD9d worldwide, and we know it is really difficult for those affected to find each other and swap notes.
-If you have GSD9d please contact us so that we can try to put people in touch with each other.
+We have only heard of a few dozen cases of GSD9d worldwide, and we know it is really difficult for those affected to find each other and swap notes.
+If you have GSD9d, as well as making use of our Facebook group, please contact us so that we can try to put people in touch with each other.